-Financial and Geographical Qualifications: Helping Hands Ministry serves ALL residents who qualify financially (by drawing 185% or less of the federal poverty level).
-Helping Hands Ministry also offers benevolence assistance to those living within the Belton and Academy ISD boundaries.
+Helping Hands Ministry serves ALL residents who qualify financially (by drawing 185% or less of the federal poverty level).
+Helping Hands also offers benevolence assistance to those living within the Belton and Academy ISD boundaries.

 Types of Relief

-The benevolence ministry assists clients who live in the Belton or Academy school districts who are in urgent situations.
-Clients may speak with our benevolence counselor to explain the nature of their circumstances.
-Providing that funds are available, $50 may be used for aid once every 6 months to provide assistance with rent, utility bills, or medication.
-Clients may also ask for gas vouchers of $12 or $20 for verifiable medial appointments or job interviews.
-Helping Hands partners with Smith Brothers Gas to provide gasoline for our clients.
-In addition to standard benevolence, some funding is available for emergencies.
-These situations are assessed on an individual basis.
+The Benevolence ministry assists our neighbors in the Belton or Academy school districts in emergency situations.
+If funds are available, $50 may be used once every 6 months for aid with rent, utility bills, or medication.
+Helping Hands also partners with Smith Brothers Gas to provide gas vouchers of $12 or $20 for transportation to verifiable medical appointments or job interviews.

 Client Choice Food Pantry